 When you unplug your modem, your existing public IP address gets released, and when you connect back, there is a high chance that your Internet Service Provider (ISP) assigns a different IP address to you.

-However, this method would work best if you leave your modem unplugged for longer; otherwise, your ISP might assign you the same IP again.
+However, this method would work best if you leave your modem unplugged for a longer time; otherwise, your ISP might assign you the same IP again.
 If that’s the case, then leave your modem unplugged for an entire day before plugging it back in.

 3. Get a proxy to alter your public IP address